-Our visitor for the early summer term is Professor Mathew Coleman from the Department of Geography, The Ohio State University.
+Professor Mathew Coleman is from the Department of Geography, The Ohio State University.
 Professor Coleman will teach a course for the Department of Political Science and a course for the Institute.

 PECO 5501A – Critique of Everyday Life (click here for a course description)